Christian Meditation

 We lose our connectedness to it, this life-force, this Spirit of Christ, when we allow other signals to jam it.
 During the war, before he became a monk, Main was in the Royal Signals and the Counter Intelligence Service.
 His job was to tune into German radio signals before the Germans set up other signals to make it difficult to locate the original signal.
 He used quartz crystals to do this.
 The mantra, he says, is like the quartz crystals, enabling us to tune into just the right frequency.

 But there are other signals in the way, which make it difficult to do this.
-These are our desires, fantasies, memories, all our mental distractions, all the jumble and jangle of the world.
+These are our disordered desires, false beliefs, patterns of behaviour that no longer serve us, all our mental distractions, all the jumble and jangle of the world.
+These often hinder rather than promote the free flow of the life of God in and through us.

-All of this is illusion – it is all passing away.
-What we need to do is to tune into what is abiding and eternal.
+All this needs healing, and restoring to wholeness.
+What we need to do is tune into what is true, abiding and eternal.

-We can do this, Main says, by lovingly, faithfully, gently and silently repeating our mantra throughout the period of meditation, and by simultaneously letting go of our attachment to the concerns, thoughts, anxieties, regrets, imaginings and desires of the self, the ego.
+We can do this, Main says, by lovingly, faithfully, gently and silently repeating our mantra throughout the period of meditation, and by simultaneously surrendering the concerns, thoughts, anxieties, regrets and other painful feelings, as well as unhealthy and destructive imaginings and desires, to the gentle, loving, healing presence of the Spirit of Christ.

-Through meditating using a mantra, we experience a first death, a dying to the ego.
+Through meditating using a mantra, we experience a first death, a dying to all that is preventing us from being attuned to the love of God within and around us.

 He believed that this way of meditation was also a legitimate part of the Christian contemplative tradition.